 To commemorate F-Secure’s 30th year of innovation, we’re profiling 30 of our fellows from our more than 25 offices around the globe.

-Check out our open positions if you want to join Christine and the hundreds of other great fellows fighting to keep internet users safe from online threats.
+And check out our open positions if you want to join Jani and the hundreds of other great fellows fighting to keep internet users safe from online threats.

 Thirty-two countries compete in the World Cup every four years, but there’s a global battle…

 July 13, 2018